blockchainsllc/in3-docs/docs/rpc.md

 Signing is **not supported** since the nodes are serving a public rpc-enpoint.
 These methods will return a error.
 The client may still support those methods, but handle those requests internally.

+### eth_sendTransactionAndWait

+Sends a Transaction just like `eth_sendTransaction` but instead of returning the TransactionHash it will wait until the transaction is mined and return the transaction receipt.
+See [eth_getTransactionReceipt](https://eth.wiki/json-rpc/API#eth_getTransactionReceipt).

 ### eth_sendRawTransaction

 See JSON-RPC-Spec